vero-nika-2828/GlottoLotto_Matching-game/README.md

 # Project Overview

 GlottoLotto matching card game is a fun memory game designed with the aim to help students of English language to improve their skills and prompt them to practice the language outside of the classroom.
-While playing the game, the user will get opportunity not only to revise or learn new vocabulary but they will be able to practice the pronunciation of individual words and relate those words to the relevant concept.
+While playing the game, the user will get opportunity not only to revise or learn new vocabulary, but they will be able to practice the pronunciation of individual words and relate those words to the relevant concept.

-The objective of the game is for the user to  match an English word to the corresponding picture by selecting two cards at each turn from the the grid of 16 cards.
+The objective of the game is for the user to match an English word to the corresponding picture by selecting two cards at each turn from the grid of 16 cards.
 There are two levels to choose from: A1-A2 and B1-B2 with suitable difficulty of words for each level.
-The words in each category were selected based on the dificulty indication on Cambridge Dictionary Website.
+The words in each category were selected based on the difficulty indication on Cambridge Dictionary Website.
 The user will keep turning the cards until all pairs are found or until the time limit is reached.